An Overview Of Colour Therapy

 - Regularly wear something red, whether an accessory or piece of clothing.

-- Keep a red-coloured piece of glass or crystal in your house or place of business.
+- Keep a red-coloured piece of glass or crystal in your house or business.

 - Wear a red nightgown to take advantage of the energies while asleep.